 Toy boxes can be checked out from the desk on a first come, first served basis.

 Automated Wake-up Calls can be set up upon request by calling the front desk.
 Or, dial “73050” on your room phone and follow the prompts.

 Electric Supply: Our facilities have 220/240, and 110 voltages.
 Check your personal appliances to ensure that they are set to 220/240 watts BEFORE plugging into a British outlet.
 There is no all-in-one adapter/voltage converter.
-If in doubt, call the Guest Services Desk for assistance.
+If in doubt, please call the Guest Services Desk for assistance.

 Fans are placed in every room for guests to use.